raphaelameaume/lemonade-math/README.md

 Map value from one range [min, max] to an other [newMin, newMax].

 ### (Number) v = lerp(x, y, t)
-Linear interpolation between two float values (x, y) for a given t in range [0, 1].
+Linear interpolation between two numbers (x, y) for a given t in range [0, 1].

 ### (Array) [x, y] = lerp2([x0, y0], [x1, y1], t)
-Linear interpolation between two arrays of dimension 2 (x, y) for a given t in range [0, 1].
+Linear interpolation between two arrays of dimension 2 [x, y] for a given t in range [0, 1].

 ### (Array) [x, y, z] = lerp3([x0, y0, z0], [x1, y1, z1], t)
-Linear interpolation between two arrays of dimension 3 (x, y) for a given t in range [0, 1].
+Linear interpolation between two arrays of dimension 3 [x, y, z] for a given t in range [0, 1].

 ### (Array) [x, y, z, w] = lerp4([x0, y0, z0, w0], [x1, y1, z1, w1], t)
-Linear interpolation between two arrays of dimension 4 (x, y) for a given t in range [0, 1].
+Linear interpolation between two arrays of dimension 4 [x, y, z, w] for a given t in range [0, 1].

 ### (Array) [x, y, z] = polarToGeo(latitude, longitude, radius)
 Return an array of 3D coordinates given a latitude, a longitude and radius
-- `latitude`: A value between 0 and PI.
+- `latitude`: A number between 0 and PI.
 Default to 0.
-- `longitude`: A value between -PI and PI.
+- `longitude`: A number between -PI and PI.
 Default to 0.
-- `radius`: A value > 0.
+- `radius`: A number > 0.
 Default to 1.